OIT-ADS-Web/vivo_mapper/README.md

 # VivoMapper

 Duke's JRuby library using the Jena library to ingest arbitrary RDF-mapped data into a Vivo SDB store.

-The library expects to receive an incoming graph (or does it receive a resource and a map??) and a SparQL construct query, which it runs against an SDB store in order to create a graph of live data.
-It then performs a diff, generating a list of adds and removes, which it then executes against the SDB store.
+Note:  this was designed so that each call represents an update of one component of a person's profile.
+(For example: a refresh of all Prof Smith's publications)

+The library expects 3 configurable items per call:

+1. mappable resource: A data-structure-type object which serves as a container for the data of a single entity (ie. a single publication).
+A collection of these resources are passed to vivo_mapper which combines them all into a single graph representing a person's most recent, updated version of that section of their profile.

+2. map: Tells vivo_mapper how the values in a mappable resource are to be represented in Vivo.
+This map consists primarily of a collection of key-value pairs where a key is the resource instance variable name and the value is the predicate to which that instance variable value should be mapped.

+3. SparQL construct query: vivo_mapper will run this against the current SDB store to create a graph of data already in Vivo.
+The resulting graph will be compared against the graph created from the combined resources passed in.  vivo_mapper diffs the two graphs.
+The differences found (adds and removes) are then applied to the SDB store to perform the actual update.

-Note that this ingest process bypasses the Vivo app entirely.
+Note: this ingest process bypasses the Vivo app entirely.
 The relationship is that both communicate with the same data store.

 ## Installation